 This step in our habit is about how you start the day nutritionally.

-Many people start their day with sugar and/or carbohydrates at breakfast – both have the same effect of being really tasty and satisfying in the moment, but leading to cravings for more later – often accompanied by a dip in energy.
+Many people start their day with sugar and/or carbohydrates at breakfast – both have the same effect of being really tasty and satisfying at the moment, but leading to cravings for more later – often accompanied by a dip in energy.